Abnormal faeces in dogs and cats

 Content

-The content of faeces is assessed by microscopically examining a sample.
+The content of faeces is assessed by looking at a faecal sample underneath a microscope.
 Abnormal faecal content may include:

-• Worms: long and skinny roundworms or little tapeworm segments, which are shiny, white, and about the size of rice and may possibly be moving.
+• Worms or worm eggs: long and skinny roundworms or little tapeworm segments, which are shiny, white, and about the size of rice and may possibly be moving.

 • Foreign materials (pica, the eating of non-food items, is not uncommon in dogs and cats), such as:

-• In dogs, grass, sock bits, plastic, rocks, cloth, and even money
+• In dogs, grass, plastic, rocks, pieces of clothing or toys

 • In cats, pieces of cat toys or other household items, such as thread or dental floss.

-• Hair / fur: particularly in cats, big clumps of fur in the stool indicate overgrooming, which can occur as the result of stress, allergies, skin disease or even boredom.
+• Hair / fur: particularly in cats, big clumps of fur in the stool indicate overgrooming, which can occur as the result of stress, allergies, or skin disease.
 Hair is the most common item observed in the cat’s stool and is only considered abnormal if excessive quantities are present.

 Coating